nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the command mechanism behaves at each step.

-Step 1: The user types in the command in the command line.
-The CommandParser class checks if the command is valid through the createCommand() method, and either sends an exception, or send the input to the RemoveItemCommand to be processed.
+Step 1: The user types in the command ```remove-item /i [ITEMID]```.
+The CommandParser class checks if the command is valid through the createCommand() method, and send the input to the RemoveItemCommand to be processed.

 Step 2: The RemoveItemCommand command checks if the delimiters ('i') is present in the user input through the getArgsRemoveItemCmd() method.
 If not present, an exception will be thrown.
 The command also checks whether the input's final argument is valid (item can be deleted or not) by checking whether that item is available (not in any transaction).
 An exception will also be thrown if the final argument does not satisfy the requirements (item not found, item is unavailable).